 A realistic look at the NFC playoff picture screams one simple fact – barring a significant dropoff, the NFC North will provide three of the six NFC playoff teams.
 If Dallas loses at Atlanta next Sunday night, the Cowboys' matchup at Philadelphia the following week will likely be an elimination game.
 The Eagles at New Orleans and vs. Dallas will likely take care of that.
 If the Redskins can split their remaining games with the Cowboys and Eagles, all of them will have egg on their face – and the Eagles will fire Andy Reid and Jerry Jones will consider firing his general manager.
 Oh, wait.
 Jerruh is the G.M.
 Scratch that … and scratch the playoffs.

-would offer up cash for the defense to be not quite so generous.
+One would figure that Drew Brees would offer up cash for the defense to be not quite so generous.
 They set an NFL record by allowing 400-plus yards in seven straight games – apparently no additional compensation for kill shots has impacted the Saints defense (known as the Really Big Easy by opposing offenses) – and seeing the Falcons twice, as well as the Eagles, Niners, Giants and Cowboys will make their playoff run a minefield that won't be navigated without losing a leg or two.

 As Vikings fans still lick their collective wounds and wonder what could have been with a 6-2 record, they're learning to settle for 5-3.
 Given the current state of the NFC, 9-7 makes the playoffs.
 The only remaining question is who will that team be?
 At the current pace, odds are that both wild cards will come from the NFC North.

 A win Sunday against the Seahawks would go a long way into cementing the Vikings' place in that conversation.